 However, there is no upper age limit for the procedure as long as general health condition is good.

-Dental implant is not suitable for children and teenager as their jaw is stilling growing till the early adulthood.
-Any age above 20 years old will a suitable time to receive dental implant.
+A dental implant is not suitable for children and teenager as their jaw is stilling growing till early adulthood.
+Any age above 20 years old will be a suitable time to receive a dental implant.

 Our dentists will check your general health, the bone quantity in the jaw and will discuss the different implant treatment options available with you.